New Waves in Nature vs. Nurture

 Often a designer’s own house becomes a kind of advertising for her or his work.
 This was especially true for folks like Frank Lloyd Wright, who never stopped adding to or tinkering with Taliesin in Spring Green, Wisconsin and Taliesin West in Scottsdale, Arizona; or ranch house popularizer Cliff May who took things to an extreme by designing five houses for himself and his family over the course of his career.

 Some of the plans in the CED exhibit vividly show the designer’s mind at work.
-Here’s the first house that Jerry Veverka (who has a plan in our Exclusive Studio) designed for himself on a steep leftover lot in the Bernal Heights neighborhood of San Francisco.
+Here’s the first house that architect Jerry Veverka designed for himself on a steep leftover lot in the Bernal Heights neighborhood of San Francisco.
 Jerry documented his thought process.
 His notes on the yellow graph paper indicate he tried out several different schemes to analyze flat roofs vs. gables, and a central vs. an off-center garage.
 The upper 3-D drawing shows a later, more fully worked out elevation.
 See how the “full height sun porch” from the yellow trace has morphed into the big window on the colored sketch and how he has settled on gable roofs and an off-center garage.
 The cutaway view below shows how he has conceived of the house as a loft with the master bedroom overlooking the main living space so both rooms can share the big window wall.
 See the stair-stepping fireplace and the broad steps leading down to the living area from the dining space: in fact the drawing shows how the whole design is about taking advantage of stair forms and large windows to make such a steep site habitable: the architectural imagination at work!

 Another image captured my attention — a 3-D drawing by Charles Moore for his own house in Orinda.
 This image shows the concept: treat the small house as a series of four-poster pavilions under one roof, like nested boxes.
 The bigger four-poster was for living; the smaller for sleeping and bathing.
 The idea probably came from Moore’s time as a teaching assistant for Louis Kahn — Kahn’s Trenton Bathhouse, shown below in a model (courtesy Wikipedia and not in the CED exhibition) is a famous example of pavilion design.
 Moore made the idea his own by miniaturizing it and packing everything into a single volume: a sort of architectural wardrobe.